freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-animations/66ed8fc9f45ce3ece4053eae.md

 ---

-The animation will stop after 3 iterations
+The animation will stop after three iterations

 #### --answer--

-The animation will repeat infinitely
+The animation will repeat indefinitely

 ### --question--